FEASTorg/linux-wire/docs/testing.md

 ## Unit Tests (Mocked)

-The `tests/` directory contains host-only tests that mock the `lw_*` functions.
-These ensure buffer semantics, repeated-start flows, and timeout flags work as expected without hardware.
+The `tests/` directory contains host-only tests that replace the low-level `lw_*` functions with mocks.
+They exercise buffer semantics, repeated-start flows, timeout handling, and the strict scanner behavior.

 ### Running locally